chromium/chromium/docs/mac/arc.md

 #endif
 ```

+Now that ARC is enabled by default, this boilerplate is not needed, and is
+currently in the [process of being removed](https://crbug.com/733237).
+Please do
+not add this boilerplate to new files.

 ### Header files {#convention-headers}

 Header files can be:

-1. Shared between C++ and Objective-C. For these headers, avoid having any
+1. _Shared between C++ and Objective-C._ For these headers, avoid having any
    Objective-C object pointers in them.
 Use the techniques in the [Mixing C++
    and Objective-C](mixing_cpp_and_objc.md) document to accomplish this.
-2. Only included in Objective-C implementation files compiled with ARC.
-For
+2. _Only included in Objective-C implementation files compiled with ARC._
+   Because ARC is the default compilation mode, this will be common.
+For these
-   these headers, qualify the ownership of Objective-C object pointers with
+   headers, qualify the ownership of Objective-C object pointers with `__strong`
-   `__strong` and `__weak`, and add the [ARC
+   and `__weak`, and add the [ARC boilerplate](#convention-boilerplate) at the
-   boilerplate](#convention-boilerplate) at the top to ensure that they are only
-   included by files compiled with ARC.
+   top to ensure that they are only included by files compiled with ARC.
-3. Included in Objective-C implementation files compiled with a mix of ARC and
+3. _Included in Objective-C implementation files compiled with a mix of ARC and
-   non-ARC.
-For these headers, continue using `base::scoped_nsobject<>` for
-   owned object pointers, but aim to eventually remove its use and switch to
-   ARC.

-Be aware that distinguishing between these cases can be tricky; if a header file
-is included in another header file, you must also consider which files that
-header file is included in.
-The most expedient way to distinguish case 2 is to
-add the [ARC boilerplate](#convention-boilerplate) to the header file and then
-attempt to compile.
-If that header file is included in either a C++ file or an
-Objective-C file not compiled with ARC, the compile will fail at that ARC
-boilerplate.
-As for case 1, if the header file has Objective-C constructs (e.g.
-`#import` or an `@` keyword) unguarded by `__OBJC__`, it would not compile in
-C++ and therefore is not included by C++ code.
+   non-ARC._ Because ARC is the default compilation mode, this situation should
+   be rare.
+For this situation, treat the non-ARC compiled files as if they were
+   C++ and use the techniques from point 1.

 ## Warning!
 Dangers! {#dangers}